Bette (album)

 Bette is a self-titled studio album by American singer Bette Midler.
 It was released by Warner Bros.
-Records on October 10, 2000 in the United States to coincide with the premiere of her her self-titled CBS sitcom.
+Records on October 10, 2000, in the United States to coincide with the premiere of her self-titled CBS sitcom.

 Midler covered songs on this album written by artists like Elvis Costello and Kirsty MacColl, mixed with cover versions of classic soul and R&B songs from the 1970s, including "Shining Star", "Love T.K.O." and "Just My Imagination (Running Away with Me)".

 Upon release, the album only reached number 69 on US Billboard 200, and Warner Bros. subsequently dropped Midler from its roster in 2001 because of declining record sales.
 A maxi-single with several remixes of "In These Shoes" was released to promote the album.
 It reached number eight on the US Billboard Dance Music/Club Play Singles and number 14 on the Hot Dance Music/Maxi-Singles Sales charts.

 Critical reception

 AllMusic editor William Ruhlmann rated the album four out of five stars and called Bette "an excellent album to tie in with the premiere of her network television show.
-Was seems to conceive of Midler as a kind of pre-rock, neo-Brill Building performer, frequently putting her into mid-tempo pop arrangements of old R&B ballads [...]
+[Producer Don] Was seems to conceive of Midler as a kind of pre-rock, neo-Brill Building performer, frequently putting her into mid-tempo pop arrangements of old R&B ballads [...]
 Fans of the bawdy Bette and the bathetic Bette may be disappointed, but the rest of her followers will enjoy the balance and consistency of this collection."
 Richard Abowitz, writing for Rolling Stone, noted that Bette "finds Midler backed by her touring band, working ballads and vamps with a distinctive style perfected over decades of performing.
 Midler's secret weapon has always been her ability to pick material, and Bette is no exception."